-Title: Potential loss of images (OCT and FFA) if equipment should fail or be stolen Trust-wide/ Divisional Divisional Identified in BAF Risk ID BAF/05 Title positive reputation onal standing as ement defined in autonomy and maintain a a result of failure to fulfil n the NHS Constitution and y & poor patient ID 4353 Current Status Live Risk Register - all risks accepted Opened Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 2 Consequence: 3 Total: 6 Risk Handler: Risk Owner: Linked to Risks: N/A What is the Hazard: ······································ What are the risks associated with the Hazard: The imaging equipment at Royal Blackbur Hospital and Burnley General Hospital are used on a daily basis for all out-patient clinics, as well as the FFA equipment at Royal Blackburn Hospital.
-Thousands of images per year.
-All patient information and images are stored on the machines hard drive as there is no server in ophthalmology to back these images up.
-The machine at BGH is currently taking seven minutes to store one image which a concern to EBME.
-There is the potentia loss of images / information if the machine breaks down as there is no backup for thi equipment.
-There has been loss of image
+Title: Potential loss of images (OCT and FFA) if equipment should fail or be stolen Trust-wide/ Divisional Divisional Identified in BAF Risk ID BAF/05 Title The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirement defined in the NHS Constitution and relevant regulations (Risk of safety & poor patient experience).
+ID 4353 Current Status Live Risk Register - all risks accepted Opened Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 2 Consequence: 3 Total: 6 Risk Handler: Risk Owner: Linked to Risks: N/A What is the Hazard: The imaging equipment at Royal Blackbur General Hospital are used on a daily basic clinics, as well as the FFA equipment at R Thousands of images per year.
+All patient images are stored on the machines hard server in ophthalmology to back these in at BGH is currently taking seven minutes which is a concern to EBME.
+There is the images / information if the machine breat backup for this equipment.
+There has been the cyber-attack and images have previousing previous topcom machine.
+There have disc (at BGH site) but this is not straight s for all out-patient toyal Blackburn Hospital.
+It information and drive as there is no mages up.
+The machine to store one image potential loss of aks down as there is no teen loss of images during usly been lost when mas been ad hoc saving What are the risks associated with the Hazard: Hospital and I used on a dail clinics, as wel Royal Blackbu images per yeand images at hard drive as ophthalmolog The machine seven minute a concern to I loss of images breaks down equipment.
+T equipment at Royal Blackburn Burnley General Hospital are ly basis for all out-patient I as the FFA equipment at urn Hospital.
+Thousands of ear.
+All patient information re stored on the machines there is no server in gy to back these images up. at BGH is currently taking s to store one image which is EBME.
+There is the potential s / information if the machine as there is no backup for this There has been loss of images ber-attack and images have

 What controls are in place: Machine has full service contract.
 In house support from EBME Locks in place on FFA and OCT rooms to prevent theft of equipment.
 Disc back up is only control that has been in place ad hoc and there is no protocol or established time period for this procedure or designated (experienced) responsible person to do.
 Where are the gaps in control: previously been lost when using previous topcom machine.
 There has been ad hoc saving to disc (at BGH site) but this is not straightforward to do.
 No server in place for Ophthalmology images No back up in place for Ophthalmology images

 What What are the

 assurances gaps in

 are in place: assurance:

-Actions to be carried out

-Short t Short term 'fix' (control) to image storage - 28.02.19

-Long te erm image storage solution - 05.12.2020
+- Short term 'fix' (control) to image storage 28.02.19 - Long term image storage solution 05.12.2020